SolidWallOfCode/txn_box/doc/user/ComparisonReference.en.rst

 .. txb:comparison:: any-of

-   This has a list of comparisons and matches if *any* of the comparisons in the list match.
+   This has a list of comparisons and succeeds if *any* of the comparisons in the list succeed.
 This is another term for "or".
-This stops doing comparisons in the list as soon as one matches.
+This stops doing comparisons in the list as soon as one succeeds.

 .. txb:comparison:: all-of

-   This has a list of comparisons and matches if *all* of the comparisons in the list match.
+   This has a list of comparisons and succeeds if *all* of the comparisons in the list succeed.
 This is another term for "and".
-This stops doing comparisons in the list as soon as one does not match.
+This stops doing comparisons in the list as soon as one does not succeed.

 .. txb:comparison:: none-of

-   This has a list of comparisons and matches if *none* of the comparisons in the list match.
+   This has a list of comparisons and succeeds if *none* of the comparisons in the list succeed.
+This stops as doing comparisons as soon as one succeeds.

    This serves as the "not" comparison if the list is of length 1.
 For instance, if the goal was to find features that do **not** contain a regular expression ::